City of Austin v. Reagan National Advertising of Austin, LLC: Supreme Court

 The city petitioned the Supreme Court to review the Fifth Circuit's ruling, stating that the court implied a content-based meaning in the city code that doesn't exist.
 The Court granted certiorari on June 28, 2021.
 The case was argued on November 10, 2021.
 On April 21, 2022, the court reversed the Fifth Circuit's decision in a 6–3 vote.
 The majority opinion was written by Justice Sonia Sotomayor and was joined by Chief Justice John Roberts and Justices Stephen Breyer, Elena Kagan, and Brett Kavanaugh.
 The majority opinion by Sotomayor, held that Austin's on/off premises regulation was written as content neutral under Reed, and thus should be reviewed through a facial challenge rather than strict scrutiny.
 The case was remanded to review the advertisers' challenge on based on the facial review of the regulation.
 Justice Breyer wrote a separate concurrence that argued that Reed's decision that applied strict scrutiny was wrong to begin with, and that instead there would be a better solution that used a measure of common sense in making the judgment if such regulations discriminated on content.
-Justice Samuel Alito wrote an opinion concurring in part and dissenting in part, agreeing that the Fifth Circuit's judgement should be reversed, but believed that there should be considerations when strict scrutiny should apply depending on the content of the signage.
+Justice Samuel Alito wrote an opinion concurring in part and dissenting in part, agreeing that the Fifth Circuit's judgment should be reversed, but believed that there should be considerations when strict scrutiny should apply depending on the content of the signage.

 The dissenting opinion was written by Justice Clarence Thomas, who had written the majority opinion from Reed.
 Thomas' dissent was joined by Justices Neil Gorsuch and Amy Coney Barrett.
-Thomas argued that the on/off premise regulation was content-based, since these messages would be like to promote on or off-site services, and thus was unconstitutional through a strict scrutiny review under Reed as well as Hill v.
+Thomas argued that the on/off premise regulation was content-based, since these messages would be likely to promote on or off-site services, and thus was unconstitutional through a strict scrutiny review under Reed as well as Hill v.
 Colorado.